ArweaveTeam/arweave/arweave_styleguide.md

 Each module should have a simplistic comment at the top that encompasses and describes the set of functions that can be found within it.

-Module description comments should be prixed with '%%%' .
+Module description comments should be prefixed with '%%%' .

 ```erlang
 %% Example: head of ar_serialize.